OpenEvalProject/evals/manuscripts/elife-87651/v1/manuscript.md

 ## Results

 Our primary aim here is to characterise muscle synergies in task space by quantifying the contributions of muscle couplings to task performance.
 To achieve this, we essentially reverse the analytical approach typically used in muscle synergy studies (i.e. muscle groupings are identified and inferences then made about their functional roles) (Turpin et al., 2021).
 More specifically, we firstly identify functional couplings between paired muscle activations by evaluating their task-relevance and then extracting representative patterns of such couplings using dimensionality reduction methods.
 This enables us to distinguish task-irrelevant from task-relevant muscle couplings.
 Of the muscle couplings that demonstrate task-relevance, we can then characterise their functional roles as either redundant or synergistic.
 Figures 2 and 3 illustrates a simulation to facilitate interpretations of what informational redundancy and synergy mean when applied to muscle activities in the context of task performance.
-Redundant task information is generated when mx and my carry identical predictive information about τ.
-This is distinct from current muscle synergy analysis which would consider mx and my to share information about τ if their magnitudes are equivalent.
-Here, τ is always L when mx is on and when my is off and R when vice versa.
-Thus, all the task information can be found in either mx or my alone, generating 1 bit of redundant information.
-Synergistic task information on the other hand is predictive task information generated only when observing both mx and my together.
-In the simple example shown, τ can be L when both mx and my are active or inactive.
-However, we can see that when both muscles are active or inactive then τ is L. Thus, no predictive task information is provided by either mx or my alone but the full 1 bit of information available is generated when observing both muscles together .
+Redundant task information is generated when $m_{x}$ and $m_{y}$ carry identical predictive information about $\tau$.
+This is distinct from current muscle synergy analysis which would consider $m_{x}$ and $m_{y}$ to share information about $\tau$ if their magnitudes are equivalent.
+Here, $\tau$ is always L when $m_{x}$ is on and when $m_{y}$ is off and R when vice versa.
+Thus, all the task information can be found in either $m_{x}$ or $m_{y}$ alone, generating 1 bit of redundant information.
+Synergistic task information on the other hand is predictive task information generated only when observing both $m_{x}$ and $m_{y}$ together.
+In the simple example shown, $\tau$ can be L when both $m_{x}$ and $m_{y}$ are active or inactive.
+However, we can see that when both muscles are active or inactive then $\tau$ is L. Thus, no predictive task information is provided by either $m_{x}$ or $m_{y}$ alone but the full 1 bit of information available is generated when observing both muscles together .

 ![Figure 2.](https://cdn.elifesciences.org/articles/87651/elife-87651-fig2-v1.jpg)

-**Figure 2.:** Four observations of a given muscle pair ( and mx) that can fall into two equiprobable on and off activation states and a corresponding task parameter (my) describing left (L) or right (R) movement direction.
-Observing either τ or mx in the redundancy example gives 1 bit of information while observing both my and mx together in the synergy example gives 1 bit of information.my
+**Figure 2.:** Four observations of a given muscle pair ($m_{x}$ and $m_{y}$) that can fall into two equiprobable on and off activation states and a corresponding task parameter ($\tau$) describing left (L) or right (R) movement direction.
+Observing either $m_{x}$ or $m_{y}$ in the redundancy example gives 1 bit of information while observing both $m_{x}$ and $m_{y}$ together in the synergy example gives 1 bit of information.

 ![Figure 3.](https://cdn.elifesciences.org/articles/87651/elife-87651-fig3-v1.jpg)

 **Figure 3.:** (A) Large-scale datasets of electromyographic (EMG) signals are captured while participants perform various motor tasks (Delis et al., 2014; Hilt et al., 2018; Camargo et al., 2021).
-(B) The mutual information (MI) between all unique muscle-timepoint vector ( combinations with respect to a corresponding task parameter ([mx,my])) is determined (τInce et al., 2017), forming a network of functional connectivities.
+(B) The mutual information (MI) between all unique muscle-timepoint vector ($[m_{x},m_{y}])$ combinations with respect to a corresponding task parameter ($\tau$) is determined (Ince et al., 2017), forming a network of functional connectivities.
 (C) These adjacency matrices are then analysed in terms of statistical significance and modular structure using percolation theory (Ó’ Reilly and Delis, 2022).
 (D) The optimal spatial and temporal model-ranks are determined using generalised, consensus-based network community detection methods (Blondel et al., 2008; Mucha et al., 2010; Lancichinetti and Fortunato, 2012; Rubinov and Sporns, 2010).
 (E) The optimal model-ranks are used as input parameters for dimensionality reduction, where space–time muscle networks along with their underlying activation coefficients are concurrently extracted (Delis et al., 2014).

-## Building on current approaches to muscle synergy analysis
+### Building on current approaches to muscle synergy analysis

 Current approaches to muscle synergy analysis based on non-negative matrix factorisation (NMF) have a proven use case in the extraction of functionally and physiologically relevant motor patterns (Bruton and O’Dwyer, 2018; Alessandro et al., 2013; Funato et al., 2022; Scano et al., 2022; Buongiorno et al., 2020).
 To demonstrate that the proposed framework adds to this current utility, here we firstly provide a simple example output from the proposed and current approaches (see Figure 5A–D).
 This example was derived from the EMG recordings of a single trial of a participant walking on level ground in the counter-clockwise direction around the circuit depicted in Figure 4C, Camargo et al., 2021.
 For the proposed approach, the muscle couplings were determined with respect to a single, continuous task parameter, the heel kinematic marker in the anterior–posterior direction.
 For the application of the current approach, we applied the spatial muscle synergy model across the same single-trial EMG recordings (Tresch et al., 1999), extracting one component.